Over a third of U.S. children and adolescents eat fast food daily

-NEW YORK (Reuters) - On any given day in the United States, 34.3 percent of children and adolescents are consuming a significant portion of their daily nutrition from fast food restaurants, the National Center for Health Statistics reported on Wednesday.
+NEW YORK, Sept 16 (Reuters) - On any given day in the United States, 34.3 percent of children and adolescents are consuming a significant portion of their daily nutrition from fast food restaurants, the National Center for Health Statistics reported on Wednesday.

 The NCHS said fast food “has been associated with higher caloric intake and poorer diet quality” in the 2-19 age group.